andrewrk/node-groove/README.md

 Returns `null` if no info available, or an object with these properties:

- * `fingerprint` - string encoded fingerprint which you can submit to acoustid.org.
+ * `fingerprint` - integer array which is the raw fingerprint
  * `duration` - duration in seconds of the track
  * `item` - the GroovePlaylistItem that this applies to, or `null` if it applies to the entire album.